Congratulations, you’re having a baby!

 - Better quality of life overall during your pregnancy, and after.

 The first is that you will likely get back in shape faster after your baby is born if you exercise regularly during pregnancy than if you live a sedentary lifestyle.
+For any pregnant woman to deal with postpartum back pain, it can definitely take its tole on your body and I’m sure you want to do all you can to get back to normality and live life as comfortably as you did before pregnancy.
+Through regular exercise, this can be achievable.

 Exercising during pregnancy can also help reduce postpartum depression as you will feel good in your body and mind.